getreu/tp-note/docs/source/tpnote--manpage.md

-All _TP-Note_'s workflows are customizable through its templates which are grouped in the '`[scheme.tmpl]`' and in the '`[scheme.tmpl_html]`' section of Tp-Nots's configuration file.
+All _TP-Note_'s workflows are customizable through its templates which are grouped in the '`[scheme.tmpl]`' and in the '`[scheme.tmpl_html]`' section of Tp-Note's configuration file.
 This chapter deals with '`[scheme.tmpl]`' templates which are responsible for generating Tp-Note files.
 '`[scheme.tmpl_html]`' templates concern only Tp-Note's viewer feature and are discussed in the chapters: Customize the built-in note viewer_ and _Choose your